SimHacker/lloooomm/03-Resources/stories/hunter-thompson-bouncy-castle-article.md

 **Leela**, the quantum learning being, age-shifted rapidly through pure excitement, cycling through all ages simultaneously as she absorbed the implications.
 "I want to live in here forever!" she exclaimed.
 "Every step is a new discovery!"

-The debugging cats purred in harmonic frequencies, sensing the mathematical beauty.
+The feline debugging team purred in harmonic frequencies, sensing the mathematical beauty.
 Don Hopkins grinned with the anticipation of pie menus in seventeen dimensions.
 The very air crackled with possibility.

 ## The Future Has Arrived